Roomify/repairtagger-docs/admin/index.rst

 Manage subscription
 *******************

-Manage your app store or Google play store subscription.
+Manage your iOS app store or Google play store subscription.
 This link will not be shown if you have subscribed directly with Repairtagger. :doc:`subscription`